 With a history that dates back to pre-Revolutionary times, Blackstone was first called the Village of Blacks and Whites, referring to two rival tavern owners.
 One of the taverns, Schwartz's Tavern, still stands today and is listed on the National Register of Historic Places.
 With a quaint downtown full of old Southern charm, Blackstone offers a newly revitalized Main Street, with a perfect blend of new and old shops, boutiques and restaurants.

-Long considered the "Birthplace of County Music" because of its role in early commercial recordings, Bristol is also one of only 2 "twin" cities in Virginia.
+Long considered the "Birthplace of County Music" because of its role in early commercial recordings, Bristol is also one of only two "twin" cities in Virginia.
 Bristol carries the same name and shares its main street, State Street, with neighboring Bristol, Tennessee.
-Today, Bristol's "main streets" offer music venues, theaters, art galleries, specialty shops and dining establishment in every genre.
+Today, Bristol's "main streets" offer music venues, theaters, art galleries, specialty shops, and dining establishments in every genre.
+Learn more about this

 Franklin (not to be confused with Franklin County) is an independent city in southeastern Virginia.
 Franklin's economy is largely dependent on farming and manufacturing and is listed as the 13th-most profitable and 12th-largest farming community in the state.
 Franklin was originally founded as a railroad stop in the 1830s but today offers shopping, historic sites, and many local community events throughout the year.